Zig-Zag32/CPSC-415-01-Project/README.md

 User access: http://34.111.130.246/

-To deploy this application on Kubernetes, using this command (ONLY ONE COMMAND!!!):
+To deploy this application on Kubernetes, using this command (ONLY ONE COMMAND!AND IT DEPLOY EVERYTHING!!!):
 ```
 kubectl apply -f k8s
 ```
-To delete this application on Kubernetes, using this command (ONLY ONE COMMAND!!!):
+To delete this application on Kubernetes, using this command:
 ```
 kubectl delete -f k8s
 ```